Provides meta-information about a visual pipeline.

 # and information is left up to the user.

-# The database should store information attached to numeric ids.
+# The database should store information attached to class ids.
 Each

-# numeric id should map to an atomic, visually recognizable element.
+# class id should map to an atomic, visually recognizable element.
 This

 # definition is intentionally vague to allow extreme flexibility.
 The